Audient Audio Interfaces

 The Evo 4 Audio Interface by Audient

 Luckily Audient has created a sub-brand called Evo by Audient under which they have created by far the best quality entry level audio interfaces I have available.
+The price vs quality for these interfaces actually says they are a bargain.

 The Evo 4 sounds fantastic, and is easy to use as it has a really cool “smart gain” feature where it can set the recording level for you.
 Very handy for just cracking on and getting that idea down.